SirPepe/dark-mode-toggle/Readme.md

-# `<light-dark-toggle>`
+# `<dark-mode-toggle>`

 A flexible web component for switching between light and dark modes.
 It keeps an internal state (called "mode") which reflects the user's preferences wrt. light/dark mode, using system preferences as a fallback.
 The element supports rich HTML, JS, Content and CSS APIs to enable customization, can be controlled with touch, pointer devices and the keyboard.

 ## Installation

-Install `@sirpepe/light-dark-toggle`, then import the main module somewhere in the page.
-This will auto-register the element with the HTML tag `<light-dark-toggle>`.
-If you need the tag name to be something else or want to change the custom element options, you can instead import the class `LightDarkToggleElement` from `@sirpepe/light-dark-toggle/lib` and handle registration yourself.
+Install `@sirpepe/dark-mode-toggle`, then import the main module somewhere in the page.
+This will auto-register the element with the HTML tag `<dark-mode-toggle>`.
+If you need the tag name to be something else or want to change the custom element options, you can instead import the class `LightDarkToggleElement` from `@sirpepe/dark-mode-toggle/lib` and handle registration yourself.

 ## Demo